haruboring/haruboring/README.md

 I am a student of Tokyo Institute of Technology.

-My major is NLP and I belong to [Okumura Laboratory](https://lr-www.pi.titech.ac.jp/wp/).
+My major is NLP/ML and I belong to [Okumura Laboratory](https://lr-www.pi.titech.ac.jp/wp/).